nanaji0133/GIT-COMMANDS/readme.txt

 --> do changes in the branch and push, merge with the master branch

 git reset HEAD <branch name> --- to untrack a file

+git merge test --- checkout back to the master branch and merge the test branch

+git revert <commit code>  --- to go back to the some specific commit